 15. Certificates and Determinations

-Any certification or determination by the Lender of a rate or amount under the Credit Agreement, and any relevant documents is, in the absence of manifest error, conclusive evidence of the matters to which it relates.
+Any certification or determination by the Lender of a rate or amount under the Loan Agreement, and any relevant documents is, in the absence of manifest error, conclusive evidence of the matters to which it relates.

 16. Assignment and Transfer

-Notwithstanding any other provisions of the Credit Agreement and/or other relevant documents, the Lender may at any time: (i) assign or transfer its rights and obligations; or (ii) create security in or over any or all of its rights or obligations under the Credit Agreement, and or other relevant documents to any person on provision of seven (7) Business Day written notice to the Borrower.
-The Borrower is not permitted to assign or transfer any of the Borrower’s rights or obligations under the Credit Agreement and/or other relevant documents without the prior written consent of the Lender.
+Notwithstanding any other provisions of the Loan Agreement and/or other relevant documents, the Lender may at any time: (i) assign or transfer its rights and obligations; or (ii) create security in or over any or all of its rights or obligations under the Loan Agreement, and or other relevant documents to any person on provision of seven (7) Business Day written notice to the Borrower.
+The Borrower is not permitted to assign or transfer any of the Borrower’s rights or obligations under the Loan Agreement and/or other relevant documents without the prior written consent of the Lender.

 17. Waiver

-The delay or failure of the Lender on exercise of any of its rights in the Credit Agreement, and shall not be construed or deemed as a waiver of the Lender to such rights.
+The delay or failure of the Lender on exercise of any of its rights in the Loan Agreement, and shall not be construed or deemed as a waiver of the Lender to such rights.

 18. Language and Governing Law

-The Credit Agreement are made in Vietnamese and governed by the laws of Vietnam.
-The competent courts of Vietnam have jurisdiction to settle any dispute arising out of or in connection with the Credit Agreement (including a dispute regarding the existence, validity or termination of the Credit Agreement).
+The Loan Agreement are made in Myanmar and governed by the laws of the Republic of the Union of Myanmar.
+The competent courts of Myanmar have jurisdiction to settle any dispute arising out of or in connection with the Loan Agreement (including a dispute regarding the existence, validity or termination of the Loan Agreement).

-18. Term of the Credit Agreement
+18. Term of the Loan Agreement

-The Credit Agreement shall take effect from the date of signing until 24 months (the “Initial Term”).
-Subject to the Agreement not having been terminated, at the end of the Initial Term, the Credit Agreement shall be renewed on the same terms for a further period of 24 months (“Renewal Term”) unless the Lender informs the Borrower of its intention not to renew by way of written notice at least one month prior to the end of the Initial Term or the Renewal Term (as the case may be).
+The Loan Agreement shall take effect from the date of signing until 12 months (the “Initial Term”).
+Subject to the Agreement not having been terminated, at the end of the Initial Term, the Loan Agreement shall be renewed on the same terms for a further period of 12 months (“Renewal Term”) unless the Lender informs the Borrower of its intention not to renew by way of written notice at least one month prior to the end of the Initial Term or the Renewal Term (as the case may be).